Matched Metrics to the Binary Asymmetric Channels: Colored posets and a necessary and sufficient condition for the channel to be metrizable

-Our next goal is to associate with each channel (under certain conditions) a colored poset and to construct a metric from a height function for its Hasse diagram.
-We start by introducing some graphs associated with a channel.
+Our next goal is to associate with each channel $W$ (under certain conditions) a colored poset and to construct a metric from a height function for its Hasse diagram.
+We start by introducing the graphs $\mathcal{G}(W)$ and $\mathcal{G}_{0}(W)$ associated with the channel $W$.